 The Meshech Chochmah explains as follows.
-The pasuk4 describes the original state in which man was created as "yashar - upright."
+The pasuk in Koheles describes the original state in which Man was created as "yashar - upright."
 This refers to the fact that his essential inclination was toward good.
-As we know, evil did exist even at that early stage, however, it existed as something extrinsic to man.
-To be sure, it was possible for evil to tempt him from the outside (as it did), and moreover, it was possible for him to succumb to that temptation (as he did).
+As we know, Evil did exist even at that early stage, however, it existed as something extrinsic to Man.
+To be sure, it was possible for Evil to tempt him from the outside (as it did), and moreover, it was possible for him to succumb to that temptation (as he did).
 Nevertheless, that was an external force, for all of man's internal tendencies were toward good.